Relation Between Differentiability And Continuity

 A function can be smooth and uninterrupted (continuous) while still having points where its rate of change is undefined or not consistent (not differentiable).
 These points are often characterized by sharp angles or cusps in the graph.

-ALSO READ: Relationship Between Temperature And Density
+ALSO READ: Describe The Relationship Between Moles And Atoms

 Classic Examples